hasnainmakada-99/Open-Source-With-Hasnain/Contributing new.md

 ## Go to the issue tab select Good-first-issue
    - if you don't understand the issue ask for help.
-   - don't depend other try to solve yourself.
+   - don't depend others try to solve yourself.
+   - Be courageous Ask for help
    - Be patience.

 # How to make Pull request with Git:
 1. Start by making a Fork of the Open-Source-With-Hasnain repository.
 Click on the Fork symbol at the top right.
 <img src = "https://media.geeksforgeeks.org/wp-content/uploads/20210907120315/clonegitproject.png" alt = "git project" width = 400px >

+2. Try to make seperate Branch with <new-branch> or something less chances of conflicts.

-2. Clone your new fork of the repository in the terminal/CLI on your computer with the following command:
+3. Clone your new fork of the repository in the terminal/CLI on your computer with the following command:

 git clone https://github.com/<your-github-username>/Open-Source-With-Hasnain.

-3. Navigate to the newly created Open-Source-With-Hasnain project directory:
+4. Navigate to the newly created Open-Source-With-Hasnain project directory:

 cd Open-Source-With-Hasnain
-4. Set upstream command:
+5. Set upstream command:

 git remote add upstream https://github.com/hasnainmakada-99/Open-Source-With-Hasnain